growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/5_1_x86_Emulation_and_Hardware.md

 $ source $AGL_TOP/<release-branch-name>/<build-dir>/
 ```

-**Note:**
-If you need to run it outside of the bitbake environment or need special settings for
-hardware pass-through or the like, read on:

 ```bash
 $ runqemu tmp/deploy/images/qemux86-64/agl-demo-platform-qemux86-64.qemuboot.conf kvm serialstdio slirp publicvnc audio
 ```
+**Note:**
+If you need to run it outside of the bitbake environment or need special settings for
-Or using `qemu` :
+hardware pass-through using `qemu` :

 ```bash
 qemu-system-x86_64 -enable-kvm -m 2048 \